 Dr. Mike Allen, Center for Conservation Biology, University of California, Riverside.
 Ecology and biology of soil microorganisms.
 Focus on the regulation of community and ecosystem processes by soil organisms, especially mycorrhizal fungi.
 Current research concentrates on global change dynamics and related effects on restoration of arid and semiarid ecosystems.

 Richard Hillary: B.S.
-Biology Science, Ecological Emphasis, San Diego State University.
+Biology Science, Emphasis in Ecology, San Diego State University.
 Past projects included the development and implementation of monitoring and management technique for sensitive and listed plant species, as well as extensive work on the restoration and enhancement of southern California coastal dune systems.

 Julie Lambert: Julie's responsibilities at SERG include supervising all projects, writing and editing project reports,